Pre-analysis protocol for an observational study on the effects of adolescent sports participation on health in early adulthood: Analysis plan

-There is a logical structure to these hypotheses in the following sense: if $H_0^{(0)}$ is false---that is participating in any organized activity has non-zero effect ---then at least one of $H_0^{(1)}$ and $H_0^{(2)}$ must be false.
-That is, at least one of sports activities or non-sports activities must have non-zero effect on health in early-adulthood.
-In other words, $H_0^{(0)}$ being false implies at most one of $H_{0}^{(1)}$ and $H_{0}^{(2)}$ is true.
-This is akin to the ``structure assumption'' in \citet{Rosenbaum_sens}.
-More abstractly, if a more coarsely defined exposure has a non-zero effect on the outcome, then at least one of the exposures among a set of finer mutually exclusive and exhaustive exposures must have a non-zero effect on the outcome.
+We will, for the most part, be concerned with testing these hypotheses with $\tau_{0} = 0.$ That is, we first wish to identify which exposures, if any, have a non-zero effect relative to the common control condition of not participating in any after-school activities.
+If a null hypothesis corresponding to particular node in the tree in Figure~\ref{fig:trt} is false, then at least one of the hypotheses corresponding to that nodes' children in the tree must also be false.
+For instance, if there is truly a non-zero effect of participating in ``any activity'', then it cannot be the case that there is no effect of participating in either sports or non-sports activities.
+Formally, if $H_{0}^{(1)}$ with $\tau_{0} = 0$ is false, then at least of $H_{0}^{(2)}$ or $H_{0}^{(3)}$ with $\tau_{0} = 0$ is also false.
+More abstractly, if a more coarsely defined exposure (e.g., ``any activity'') has a non-zero effect on the outcome, then \textit{at least} one of the exposures among a set of finer, mutually exclusive and exhaustive exposures (e.g., ``any sports'' and ``non-sports'') must have a non-zero effect on the outcome.

-To test multiple tree-structured hypotheses while controlling the probability of falsely rejecting a true null hypothesis (i.e. controlling the family-wise error rate), we can use a testing-in-order procedure similar to the one described in \citet{Rosenbaum_testing}.
-Briefly, we start by testing $H^{(0)}_0$ and if a hypothesis is rejected, we test its children hypotheses.
-That is, if we reject $H^{(0)}_{0}$ for some putative value of the exposure effect $\tau_{0},$ then we are permitted to test both $H^{(1)}_{0}$ and $H^{(2)}_{0}$ with the same value $\tau_{0}.$ Further, if we subsequently reject $H^{(1)}_{0},$ we are permitted to test both $H^{(3)}_{0}$ and $H^{(4)}_{0}.$ If we fail to reject a hypothesis, however, we are not permitted to continue testing any of the descendant hypotheses.
+To test multiple tree-structured hypotheses while controlling the probability of falsely rejecting even one true null hypothesis (i.e., controlling the family-wise error rate), we will use a testing-in-order procedure similar to the one described in \citet{Rosenbaum_testing}.
+Briefly, we always test $H_{0}^{(1)}$ and whenever we reject a hypothesis, we proceed to test the hypotheses at its children.
+If we fail to reject a hypothesis, however, we stop testing and do not test any of the descendant hypotheses.
+For instance, if we reject $H^{(1)}_{0},$ then we are permitted to test both $H^{(2)}_{0}$ and $H^{(3)}_{0}$ with the same value $\tau_{0}.$ Further, if we subsequently reject $H^{(2)}_{0},$ we are permitted to test both $H^{(4)}_{0}$ and $H^{(5)}_{0}.$ But if we cannot reject $H_{0}^{(2)},$ the process stops and we do not test either $H_{0}^{(4)}$ or $H_{0}^{(5)}.$